aws-ia/terraform-aws-network-hubandspoke/README.md

     - `resource_share`                 = (Optional|Bool) Whether the Transit Gateway is shared via Resource Access Manager or not.
 Valid values: `false`, `true`.
 Default value: `false`.
     - `tags`                           = (Optional|map(string)) Tags to apply to the Transit Gateway.

-- `central_vpcs`= (Optional|string) = To configure all the Central VPCs - used to centralized different services.
+- `central_vpcs`= (Optional|any) To configure all the Central VPCs - used to centralized different services.
 You can create the following Central VPCs:
     - `inspection`      = To centralize the traffic inspection.
 If created, all the traffic between Spoke VPCs (East/West) and to the Internet (North/South) will be passed to this VPC.
 You can create Internet access in this VPC, if no Egress VPC is created.
     - `egress`          = To centralize Internet access.
 You cannot create an Egress VPC and an Inspection VPC with Internet access at the same time.
     - `shared_services` = To centralize VPC endpoint access.
 This VPC won't have Internet access, and its TGW attachment will be propaged directly to the Spoke TGW Route Table directly.